dragonwasrobot/dragonwasrobot.github.io/_posts/2015-04-25-checking-for-existence-of-i18n-keys.md

 #### prerequisites: basic Groovy and Grails knowledge.

-*"Those who know nothing of foreign languages know nothing of their own."*<br/>
+*“Those who know nothing of foreign languages know nothing of their own.”*<br/>
 -‒ Johann Wolfgang von Goethe

 In this post, I demonstrate how you can set up an integration test in